-Map that clearly identifies the geographic locations to be targeted by the activities, with as much specificity as can reasonably be managed based on the urgency of the response and scaled to an administrative level appropriate for the activity coverage.
+Include a map that clearly identifies the geographic locations to be targeted by the activities, with as much specificity as can reasonably be managed based on the urgency of the response and scaled to an administrative level appropriate for the activity coverage.
 For concept paper evaluation see SECTION E: APPLICATION REVIEW INFORMATION of this APS.

-B. Application (15 pages max.)
+B. Application (20 pages maximum)

-Based upon the evaluation of the Concept Paper, USAID may request a full application for further consideration.
+Based upon the evaluation of the Concept Paper (and if required, the oral presentation), USAID may request a full application for further consideration following the collaborative design discussion.
 The request for a full application is not a commitment by USAID to fund the proposed activity or portion thereof.
 The decision to submit a full application is at the applicant's sole discretion.
-USAID reserves the right to reject an application without review if the assumptions and/or circumstances underlying the approval of the concept paper have changed significantly.
-Therefore, applicants are urged to submit full applications within two weeks of being invited to do so.